 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The Sachem is found in a wide-variety of open, sunny habitats including fields, pastures, roadsides, power- and gas-line right-of-ways, and railroad corridors.
+A wide-variety of open, sunny habitats including fields, parks, pastures, roadsides, utility right-of-ways, and railroad corridors.
 It is common in suburban gardens and lawns.

 In nearby states, the Sachem's host plants include Bermuda Grass (Cynodon dactylon), crabgrasses (Digitaria spp.), and St. Augustine Grass (Stenotaphrum secundatum).

-The Sachem is one of the commonest skippers seen nectaring in suburban and urban gardens in Alabama.
+The Sachem is one of the commonest skippers seen nectaring in Alabama gardens.
 Provide a variety of garden worthy, nectar-rich flowers to attract butterflies like Sachems.
-These include: Butterfly Milkweed and other milkweeds; Purple Coneflower and other coneflowers; black eyed susans; phloxes; mountain mints; Common Buttonbush; Joe Pye weeds; gayfeathers/blazing stars; Mistflower; ironweeds; asters; and goldenrods.
+These include Butterfly Milkweed and other milkweeds; Purple Coneflower and other coneflowers; black eyed susans; phloxes; mountain mints; Common Buttonbush; Joe Pye weeds; gayfeathers/blazing stars; Mistflower; ironweeds; asters; and goldenrods.

 If you have a lawn in your landscape, consider letting it be natural.
 The diverse assemblage of native and nonnative flowering plants and grasses typically found in naturalized lawns provides nectar and host sources for many small butterflies including Sachems.